scottyschup/ruby-curriculum/language-basics/classes.md

 The `initialize` method is responsible for setting up the object.
 For `Cat`, we store the vital cat data.
-The `initialize` method should take enough arguments so that it can fully setup the initial state of the `Cat` so that the `Cat` object we get back is fully functional and ready-to-go.
+The `initialize` method should take enough arguments so that it can fully set up the initial state of the `Cat` so that the `Cat` object we get back is fully functional and ready-to-go.
 Don't write code like this: